starship/starship/README.md

    **Note** - The defaults of the install script can be overridden see the build in help.
+  **Note** - The defaults of the install script can be overridden see the built-in help.

    ```sh
    sh -c "$(curl -fsSL https://starship.rs/install.sh)" -- --help